Published

 How does Interpol affect arrests?

-Can interpol arrest in any country?
+Can Interpol arrest in any country?

-The organization’s authority is limited to facilitating international police cooperation and does not include the immediate ability to arrest anyone.
-Consequently, the question of whether Interpol has the power to arrest anyone is not directly addressed.
-Local law enforcement authorities in each of their respective nations are responsible for making arrests.
-When Interpol sends a notice, such as a Red Notice, it is informing its members of individuals who are being investigated or serving sentences based on an arrest warrant issued in another member nation.
-The local law enforcement of each nation is responsible for determining how to handle these notifications.
-Although they could locate and apprehend an individual using INTERPOL’s data, national authorities always conduct the arrest within their own legal system.
+When the Interpol general secretariat sends a red notice or international alert, it informs its members of individuals who are wanted persons being investigated or serving sentences based on an arrest warrant issued in another member state or nation.
+The local law enforcement or national central bureau of the member state in each nation is responsible for determining how to handle these red notice notifications.
+Although they could locate and apprehend an individual using INTERPOL’s data, the national central bureau and justice authorities always conduct the arrest within their own legal system.

 What crimes does Interpol work on?